-In the aftermath of the victory at Enniskillen, the combined forces of Hugh Roe O’Donnell and Hugh Maguire swept through northern Connacht, laying waste to all English settlements that they could find, enacting a slaughter that even pro-Irish sources are in difficulties to excuse.
+In the aftermath of the victory outside Enniskillen, the combined forces of Hugh Roe O’Donnell and Hugh Maguire swept through northern Connacht, laying waste to all English settlements that they could find, enacting a slaughter that even pro-Irish sources are in difficulties to excuse.
 The blood was up perhaps, but this rampage had the added effect of simply enlarging the scope of the victory that the Irish had achieved at the “Ford of the Biscuits”.
 A large part of English territory in the west was pitifully defended, and what troops were in place were more inclined to stay behind walls than march out and fight.

+O’Neill’s position, treading a fine line between rebel Irish and English, was increasingly untenable and his constant delays of declaration were no longer satisfactory.
+Called to account for his lack of support for English armies, O’Neill had gone as far as visiting Dublin to answer the charges.
 Hugh met with the council in Dublin, and was allowed to return home unmolested, but the charges against him were not dismissed.
 Many Irish sources take great time to excuse the behaviour of Hugh in this period, insisting that he was always of a mind to join the rebels, but was simply waiting for the right time.
 This is probably biased thinking.
 More likely that Hugh wanted to wait for as long as possible in order to see with which side he could gain the most for himself and Tyrone.
 If the crown had offered him a position of power in Ulster, like the Lord Presidency for example, it is not inconceivable that he would have declared for them.

 The capture of the fortress was a great success, but it was rather ruined by the escape of the O’Byrne chief.
-An insurgency broke out throughout the region, as Fiach organised his own men to raid and ambush the English forces now garrisoned in the area, while relatives further afield even managed to set fire to the Crumlin area of Dublin.
+An insurgency broke out throughout the region, as Fiach organised his own men to raid and ambush the English forces now garrisoned in the locality, while relatives further afield even managed to set fire to the Crumlin area of Dublin.
 Russell would garrison Glenmalure with his own men and continue to fight this campaign for the next several years.
-In truth, it was a separate from that the English could have done without, and the strategic positives of the initial assault were soon outweighed by the drain on men and resources trying to hunt the O’Byrne’s down.
+In truth, it was a separate front that the English could have done without, and the strategic positives of the initial assault were soon outweighed by the drain on men and resources trying to hunt the O’Byrne’s down.
 Russell soon had to call for reinforcements from England, which arrived in the form of 3’000 veterans of the Brittany campaigns under Sir John Norris.

 The war continued to escalate in Connacht, as Ulick Burke, head of the Clanrickarde territories, temporarily seems to have given up his allegiance to the crown.
 The Burke family had been involved with a naval raiding expedition on Tyrconnell undertaken by George Bingham, brother of Richard and one of the commanders at the Ford of the Biscuits.
 After some dispute over pay to the Irish contingent, Ulick and Bingham had come to blows and the English noble was killed.